1. Beat the Heat

 10. Want S'more?

-What better way to enjoy a summer sunset than a beach bonfire?
+What better way to enjoy a summer sunset than near a fire pit?
 Curl up next to that someone special, share a bottle of wine (or a s'more), and watch nature's greatest show.